 In addition to counseling, Anthony enjoys writing and has published two books.
 He is a published author of books for professionals and for children.
 You may reach Anthony at 770-971-9311 ext.
 2 or by email at email@example.com.

-Karen Zimmerman is a Licensed Clinical Social Worker (LCSW) who received her master’s degree in Social Work from Fordham University.
+Karen Zimmerman is a Licensed Clinical Social Worker (LCSW) and Registered Play Therapist (RPT) who received her master’s degree in Social Work from Fordham University.
 Karen has 12 years of extensive skill and training in working with children, adolescents, and adults in a variety of settings.
 Karen is a member of NASW (National Association of Social Workers), certified in Nonviolent Crisis Intervention, and is on track to becoming a registered play therapist.
 Karen has extensive knowledge of treating anxiety and mood disorders has been effective in working closely with both individuals and families that have been impacted by emotional, physical, or sexual trauma.
 Karen provides individual, family and couples counseling as well as play therapy to address areas of ADHD, anger management, self-esteem, social skills, oppositional behaviors, self-injurious behaviors, grief, domestic violence, substance use and divorce.
 In addition, Karen has provided supervision, support, encouragement, and training of clinical skills to LMSW’s and LAPC professionals as well as education and training in assessment and diagnosis.
 It is Karen’s goal to combine her range of experience with her ability to be a compassionate and enthusiastic therapist to assist clients and families in making positive changes in their lives.

 Karen can be reached at 770-971-9311 ext 113 or by email at firstname.lastname@example.org.